filecoin-project/specs/content/glossary/_index.md

 ## Generation Attack Threshold

 Security parameter.
-Number of rounds within which a new Proof-of-Storage must be submitted in order for a miner to retain power in the network (and avoid getting slashed).
-This number must be be smaller than the minimum time it takes for an adversarial miner to generate a replica of the data (thereby not storing it undetectably for some period of time).
+Number of rounds within which a new Proof-of-Spacetime must be submitted in order for a miner to retain power in the network (and avoid getting slashed).
+This number must be smaller than the minimum time it takes for an adversarial miner to generate a replica of the data (thereby not storing it undetectably for some period of time).

 The Generation Attack Threshold is equal to the Polling Time + some Grace Period after which miners get slashed.